HomeGlossary › Nutty Notes

 PyramidHeart

 A composite accord of hazelnut warmth, almond sweetness, and walnut bitterness.
-Nutty notes in perfumery use lactones and aldehydes to evoke the broad family rather than any single nut.
+Nutty notes in perfumery use lactones and aldehydes to carries the broad family rather than any single nut.

 1. Scent